huggingface/AIEnergyScore/index.md

 * [MLPerf Inference Benchmark](https://arxiv.org/pdf/1911.02549): Established as an industry-standard benchmark suite, MLPerf evaluates the performance of hardware, software, and services across diverse applications.
 It encompasses a range of tasks, including image classification, object detection, and language processing, providing a comprehensive assessment of AI system capabilities.
 While MLPerf’s primary focus has been on performance metrics like throughput, latency, and accuracy, it has started to include [power measurements](https://arxiv.org/abs/2410.12032) as part of its benchmarking suite.
 The MLPerf Power Measurement benchmark allows participants to optionally report energy usage during training and inference, including metrics such as energy consumed per inference and inferences per joule which provide valuable insights into energy efficiency.
 However, energy consumption remains an optional evaluation criterion, with performance continuing to be the primary emphasis.

 * [Zeus](https://ml.energy/zeus/) is an open-source library developed as part of the [ML.ENERGY](https://ml.energy/) initiative to measure and optimize the energy consumption of deep learning (DL) workloads.
 It provides both programmatic and command-line interfaces for tracking energy usage with precision and minimal overhead.
 Zeus supports energy measurement for both GPUs and CPUs, synchronizing their operations to ensure accurate results, and is compatible with NVIDIA and AMD GPUs.
-However, its functionality is currently limited to open-source models, restricting its applicability for proprietary or proprietary systems.
+However, its functionality is currently limited to open-source models, restricting its applicability for proprietary systems.
 Additionally, energy measurements must be conducted directly by researchers using the library, which may limit scalability for broader adoption or seamless integration into automated workflows.
 Results are disclosed in the [ML.ENERGY Leaderboard](https://ml.energy/leaderboard/?__theme=light).

 * [Ecologits](https://huggingface.co/spaces/genai-impact/ecologits-calculator) has taken steps to address the gap in evaluating proprietary models.
-This initiative provides approximate energy, carbon, and resource consumption estimates for proprietary models by analyzing the relationship between open-source model energy use and parameter counts, as well as rumored parameter counts for proprietary models.
+This initiative provides approximate energy, carbon, and resource consumption estimates for proprietary models by analyzing the relationship between open-source model energy use and parameter counts, as well as reported (or rumored) parameter counts for proprietary models.
 Ecologits extends beyond energy to include carbon emissions and abiotic resource consumption, offering a more holistic view of environmental impact.
 Furthermore, its [methodology](https://ecologits.ai/latest/) incorporates supply chain considerations, providing insights into the upstream impacts of AI model development and deployment.
 However, because these estimates rely on second-hand data about proprietary model sizes, direct comparisons with other reported figures remain challenging.

 The AI Energy Score builds on this existing work by establishing a standardized, standalone energy efficiency benchmark for AI models.
-Unlike existing initiatives, the AI Energy Score focuses on creating a unified framework that evaluates both open-source and proprietary models in a consistent, transparent, and scalable manner.
+Unlike existing initiatives, the score focuses on creating a unified framework that evaluates both open-source and proprietary models in a consistent, transparent, and scalable manner.
 This includes a comprehensible rating system that distills complex energy measurements into a single, easy-to-understand relative metric, enabling stakeholders to compare models effectively.
 The project also introduces a public leaderboard to showcase model results, fostering transparency and encouraging innovation in sustainable AI development.

 # Methodology